 - Navigation Pane corruptions or resets.
 This can result in an Outlook startup error saying; Cannot open the Outlook window.

-- Error message about add-in when starting Outlook again.
+- Error message about an add-in when starting Outlook again.

 The gears icon indicates that Outlook checks